OfficeDev/teams-toolkit-samples/sso-enabled-tab-via-apim-proxy/Wiki.md

       * tenantId: value of `AAD_APP_TENANT_ID`
       * scope: "User.Read"
     - Click on `APIs` in the left panel, click on `Add API` and select `HTTP`
     - Fill in the blanks to create your API.
+      * For `Web Serivce URL`, fill in `https://graph.microsoft.com/`.
-For `API URL Suffix`, you can fill in `v1.0`.
+      * For `API URL Suffix`, leave it blank.
     - Select `All operations`, select `Add Policy` as shown below.
 Add the following CORS policy:
      ![API Policy](./images/API%20Policy.png)
       ```